-The above theory it’s just a small amount, if you want to read more, than be my guest and check the W3C specs.
+The above theory it’s just a small amount, if you want to read more, then check out the full W3C specs.

-Now let’s see how can you take advantage of this wonderful CSS3 feature.
-Below I’ll show you how to enhance your designs with the coolest box-shadow techniques!
+box-shadow feature.
+Below I’ll show you how to enhance your designs with the coolest CSS

 Add depth to your body

-box-shadow property, then it will definitively support the RGBa color mode.
+box-shadow property, then it will definitively support the RGBA color model.

 Put me in, coach!